 “Yeah, there are quite a few volunteers now.
 Each one taking one shift per week, more or less.”

 This conversation took me back to the conversations I had with Re and Periclum the night before.
 I remembered how everything was democratically socialist, if you could call it that.
 There was a hint of capitalism with the energy credits that you can earn to run energy intensive projects.
-But everyone gets all their needs met and enough energy credits to materialise and eat whatever they wanted.
+But everyone gets all their needs met and enough energy credits to materialise whatever they wanted, within reason.
 I guess being a chef on a ship able to materialise any food meant the Tuhingan volunteer, just because they enjoy being a chef.

 “Do many volunteer?”
 I asked.